How to Land a Job In A Foreign Country Even if You Don’t Speak the Local Language, Yet

 So, can you get a job without speaking Dutch in the Netherlands?
 The answer is yes.
 Will it be your dream job or the job of your choosing?
 Maybe not.
 It all depends on what field you work in, what other languages you speak, your qualifications, and perhaps even how desperate the company is for new employees.
 There is no shortage of English-speaking jobs in the Netherlands in many different fields.
 So do your research and use job searching websites like LinkedIn, Indeed, Monsterboard, and even recruitment agencies.

-For more tips and tricks about life in the Netherlands, subscribe to my newsletter and follow me on Instagram, Facebook, and Tiktok.
+For more living in the Netherlands content, be sure to follow me on my Instagram, TikTok, and Facebook.